BLB Solicitors

 Commonhold meaning

-A commonhold scheme can only be created out of freehold property, either land or a building (which can be new or existing).
-The commonhold comes into effect as soon as the property is registered as a commonhold at the Land Registry.
-The commonhold framework is quite straightforward.
-The freehold property is divided into:
+A commonhold scheme is created from freehold property, either land or a building (new or existing).
+The commonhold comes into effect on the registration of the property as a commonhold at the Land Registry.
+The commonhold framework is relatively straightforward.
+The freehold property divides into:

 • units (flats); and